dtk/dtk-docs-v1/_components/actions.md

 # Component Actions

-Associated with each component are set of actions for deploying, destroying, quertoing, testing or performing maintance operations on the component.
+Associated with each component are one of more Actions that can do things such as deployment, configuration, deleting resources, querying state, testing or performing maintance operations.
+The Dtk DSL provides an interface in the Objected Oriented sense for each Component.
+An example of the DSL fragment capturing actions for a component.

 TODO: give examples